BallisticLA/RandBLAS/rtd/DevNotes.md

 ## 3. Project file and folder structure

 We have one directory that contains all files needed for web documentation.
-We call this diretory "``rtd``", as an abbreviation for "read the docs".
+We call this directory "``rtd``", as an abbreviation for "read the docs".
 Here is the project structure relative to that directory.
 ```
 rtd/
 ├── source/